 The Improvement Service, in partnership with the Scottish Government, collates and analysis's of data from all local authorities for the Common Advice Performance Management Reporting Framework (CAPMRF).
 The framework aims to capture key performance indicators for money and welfare rights advice services funded by local authorities on both an in-house and commissioned basis.

 This information is published on the Improvement Service website annually.
-The latest report, published March 2020, which gives an overview of the local authority funded advice provision for West Dunbartonshire in the financial year 2018-2019 is available online.
+The latest report, published January 2021, gives an overview of the local authority funded advice provision for West Dunbartonshire in the financial year 2019-2020 is available online.